You need no money to hire Attorney Donald H. Peters

 FREE CONSULTATION TO APPEAL A DENIAL

+If you receive a denial at any step in the process, call our office immediately for a Free Consultation with an experienced Disability Lawyer.
 You must appeal your denial within 60 days from the date on your denial letter.
 SSA will allow an additional 5 days to allow for mail delivery delays.
 Accordingly, you have 60 + 5 = 65 days to appeal from the date on your denial letter.
-Call an attorney at once when you receive your denial to timely file your appeal.
-Or, you can file your appeal yourself online or at the local Social Security office or Social Security Professionals can file your appeal for you online.
-You can discuss how you appeal during your Free Consultation.
+Although you may wish to handle your application yourself, you should let a qualified Disability Lawyer handle your appeal.

 After filing the Request for Hearing, it will take approximately 12 months or more before your hearing will be scheduled by the Hearing Office.
 You should use that 12 plus months to your advantage and we can discuss that during our strategy consultations.
 If you have dire need such as a house foreclosure or you are being evicted, we can ask that your hearing be held sooner by making a request for an expedited hearing based upon dire need.